cordercorder/knn-models/examples/es_knnmt/README.md

 The script below will retrieve 16 sentence pairs for each input sentence (specified by the `--size` flag ) and performs grid search over `num_neighbors` ∈ {1, 2, 4, 8, 16, 32, 64}, and `temperature_value`
 ∈ {5, 10, 20, 30, 40, 50, 60, 70, 80, 90, 100, 110} on the validation set.

+**For efficiency, we do not use edit-distance to re-rank the search results of ElasticSearch in the script below as the time complexity of computing edit-distance is quadratic to the input string length, which is slightly different from the paper.
+Despite that, we found SK-MT can still achieve reasonably good performance without re-ranking.
+If you want to re-rank the results as described in the paper, you can add `--re-rank` flag and use `--num-sentences-retained` to control the number of maintained bilingual sentences (e.g., `--num-sentences-retained 8`).**

 ``` bash
 domain="it"